Oslo Metro: Rolling stock

-The trains on the Oslo metro are currently exclusively the MX3000, ordered in 2003 to replace the oldest T1000 stock.
+The trains on the Oslo metro are currently exclusively the MX3000, ordered in 2003 to replace the oldest T1000.
 Delivery started in 2006, and unlike older stock the MX3000 units are painted white instead of red.
 83 three-car units were ordered in 2006; a further 32 were ordered in December 2010.

-A number of versions of the T1000 stock have earlier been used on the Oslo metro.
-This includes 146 cars of the types T1 through T4, that have third-rail only operation, and thus did not run on the Holmenkollen and Kolsås lines.
+A number of versions of the T1000 stock have previously been used on the Oslo metro.
+This includes 146 cars of the types T1 through T4, which have third-rail only operation, and thus did not run on the Holmenkollen and Kolsås lines.
 These ran usually in units of three or six (sometimes four or five) cars.
-Types T5 to T8, 49 in total, delivered with both third-rail and overhead wire equipment, normally ran on the Holmenkollen line (two cars) and Kolsås line (three cars).
+Types T5 to T8, 49 in total, delivered with both third-rail and overhead wire equipment, normally ran on the Holmenkollen line (two cars) and the Kolsås line (three cars).

 When the Holmenkollen Line was connected to the T-bane it was still using old teak cars; to allow through services the T2000, capable of dual-system running, was delivered in 1993.
-They were not particularly successful and only 12 units were delivered, operating in pairs on the Holmenkollen line sometimes connecting with the Lambertseter line, and scrapped in 2010.
+They were not particularly successful, and only 12 units were delivered, operating in pairs on the Holmenkollen line sometimes connecting with the Lambertseter line, and were scrapped in 2010.